The SR 305 Suquamish Way Intersection Improvement Project is currently in the design phase.

 What is the project timeline?

 The project began August 2012 with data collection, stakeholder input and traffic analysis.
-The planning effort is scheduled for completion in late 2013 and the design work is scheduled to begin in spring 2014.
+The planning effort was completed in late 2013 and the design work is scheduled to begin in spring 2014.

 |Financial Data for PIN 330528A